Wrapped Parasail Staked PEAQ (WSTPEAQ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Parasail Staked PEAQ Historical Price

-According to the latest data gathered on Wrapped Parasail Staked PEAQ live price page, the current price of Wrapped Parasail Staked PEAQ is 0.084904USD.
+According to the latest data gathered on Wrapped Parasail Staked PEAQ live price page, the current price of Wrapped Parasail Staked PEAQ is 0.081209USD.
 The circulating supply of Wrapped Parasail Staked PEAQ(WSTPEAQ) is

 In the past 24 hours, Wrapped Parasail Staked PEAQ has shown a price movement of